Demand Forecasting and the Value of a Straight Line

 Enter Vemo’s demand model.
 Each time a client refreshes their data, our solution combs through the recent history to identify growth trends at the granular workgroup level, then project these trends into the future.
 This baseline forecast essentially says ‘based on our past behavior, these are how our hiring patterns will look in the future.’
 The client can then edit this baseline forecast using business insight, or explore how it might change under a variety of what-if scenarios.

 One ingredient that makes our forecast more accurate is our appreciation for simplicity.
 Faced with fashionable new machine learning tools in R and other packages, an overly-enthusiastic data scientist may be tempted to fit trends using the most complex non-linear methods available.
-But in our experience, in the domain of demand forecasting, it’s generally best to KISS.
+But in our experience, in the domain of demand forecasting, it’s generally best to keep it simple.

 Here’s an example adapted from one of our clients.
 In this example, we are using data from months 1-12 to predict the upcoming year of headcount growth (months 13-24).
 Again, out solution typically combs through tens or hundreds of groupings to identify trends, but in this example we examine just three example groups.
 A few things pop out when we look at the raw data the model has to work with: